developeranaz/Jdownloader-2-Rclone-Heroku/README.md

 ### NOTE
 Here some of the source code are hosted outside this repository [`#1 branch`](https://github.com/developeranaz/Jdownloader-2-Rclone-Heroku/tree/development-stage), i'll add in here soon.

+`This sourcecode has a lot of bugs, cause its initial release.
+I will fix them step by step and do my best`